Tonyyouyou/my_website/content/authors/admin/_index.md

     - course: Bachelor of Science in Engineering Science and Finance
       institution: University of Western Australia
       year: ""
-    - course: Doctor of Philosophy in Electrical Engineering
-      institution: University of New South Wales
 superuser: true
 last_name: Bighetti
 highlight_name: true